suncoast-devs/handbook/lessons/algorithms-day-three/lecture.md

 ---

-# [fit] That remainder is considered the "modulus"
+# [fit] That remainder is considered the "modulus."

 We would say: